Reimbursement dietary advice 2021

 Dietetic care consists of education, with a medical objective, about diet and eating habits and treatment in the form of dietotherapy aimed at removing, reducing or compensating diseases related to or influenced by diet, such as dieticians generally provide.
 The care includes conditional dietetic care as referred to on the page on Conditional care.

-You are not entitled to dietetic care if you already receive this care for the same disorder within a framework of integrated care or within the framework of combined lifestyle intervention.
+You are not entitled to dietetic care if you already receive this care within the framework of integrated care or combined lifestyle intervention for the same condition, without an additional need for care based on a separate, specific indication.

 You will qualify for a reimbursement for dietary advice if you need adapted food or a special diet because of a disorder, for example.